thomasschuerger/rationalj/README.md

 # RationalJ

 RationalJ is a light-weight Java library for rational numbers.
-The library manages rationals using arbitrary integer precision for numerators and denominators.
+The library manages rational numbers using arbitrary integer precision for numerators and denominators.
 RationalJ internally uses `BigInteger`, therefore the maximum magnitude for numerators and denominators is 2^2147483647-1.

 Rational numbers are implemented by the class `Rational`.
 Like for `Integer`, `BigInteger` and `BigDecimal`, instances of `Rational` are immutable.
-Operations on `Rational`s do not modify the `Rational`s but return `Rational`s or other types as results. `Rational` implements most of the arithmetic methods offered by `BigInteger`.
-It does not implement any of the bitwise operations that `BigInteger` offers.
+Operations on `Rational`s do not modify the `Rational`s but return `Rational`s or other types (like `BigInteger` or `int`) as results. `Rational` implements most of the arithmetic methods offered by `BigInteger`.
+It does not implement any of the bitwise operations or prime number methods that `BigInteger` offers.

-`Rational`s are automatically normalized:
+Upon creation, `Rational`s are automatically normalized:

-- numerators and denominators are always co-prime (fully reduced)
+- numerators and denominators are always made co-prime (making the `Rational` fully reduced)
-- denominators are always positive
+- denominators are always made positive
-- zero uses an numerator of 0 and a denominator of 1
+- zero uses a numerator of 0 and a denominator of 1

 Therefore, two `Rational`s are equal if and only if their numerators are equal and their denominators are equal.

-Rational offers no public constructors to allow minimizing the amount of instances created. `Rational`s are retrieved via `Rational.of(...)` or `Rational.valueOf(...)` instead.
+Rational offers no public constructors to allow minimizing the amount of instances created by being able to return `Rational`s from a pool of constants.
+Instead, `Rational`s are retrieved via `Rational.of(...)`.

 Author: Thomas Schuerger (thomas@schuerger.com)